ghall89/journal-prompts/README.md

 ## Future Developments

-- Display a random, minimal/calming photo in the background from Unsplash.
 - Move prompts into a MongoDB database, and allow users to add their own prompts.

 ## Usage